BforBen/bforben.github.io/_posts/2018-03-19-digital-platform-principles.md

 As I'm in a shared service between 2 councils that also supports a number of arms-length and local authority trading companies we're in a different situation to many other local authority IT or digital teams where we have a bit more of a mandate to look for opportunities and solutions that scale across a number of scenarios.

 I don't think we can design the whole platform upfront nor should we.
 We don't know all the needs at this point.
 I've therefore been pondering if we could have some principles or things we need to consider along the way to support the tech elements.
-I'd be interested to know what others think...
+These are some thoughts I've had so far.

 1. Where possible use products that meet a simple and common need.
 Don't duplicate capabilities provided by [GOV.UK Components](https://www.gov.uk/service-toolkit#components).
 I believe this allows you to be more agile and respond to changes more quickly.